How to Clean Dog Ears

 Applying the Cleaning Solution

 Gently squirt the solution into the ear canal, and then massage the base of the ear for 20 seconds.
+If your dog does not tolerate the solution placed directly in the ear If squirting the solution into the ear, you can apply the solution to a cotton ball then gently wipe away debris for a more gentle approach.
 It's like a spa day for your pup's ears.

 Gentle Ear Massage Techniques